FelixKratz/JankyBorders/README.md

 <img align="right" width="50%" src="images/screenshot.png" alt="Screenshot">

-This small project adds colored borders to all user windows on macOS Sonoma and later.
-It can be used to better identify the currently focused window.
-It does not use the accessibility API and should thus be faster than comparable tools.
+*JankyBorders* is a lightweight tool designed to add colored borders to user windows on macOS 14.0+.
+It enhances the user experience by visually highlighting the currently focused window without relying on the accessibility API, thereby being faster than comparable tools.

 ## Usage
 Compile the source code to a binary using `make` in the cloned repository or